 The Job Role

 A prosecutor’s job is to accumulate evidence and a strong case against the defendant to prove the crime.
 However, a criminal defence lawyer does the exact opposite.
 A defence lawyer’s job is to gather all possible evidence in favour of the defendant.

-The lawyer represents the alleged criminal and works on to present a strong case to clear all the allegations.
+The lawyer represents the alleged criminal and works to present a strong case to clear all the allegations.

-Sector working in
+Sector Working in